janprince/ml_mnist/README.md

 ### MNIST;
 This repo contains an end-to-end machine learning project; classifying handwritten digits.
-It isn't just working with the MNIST datasets but contains all the neccesary techniques and procedures in a typical classification task, from exploratory data analysis to fine-tuning your model.
+It isn't just about working with the MNIST dataset but contains all the necessary techniques and procedures in a typical classification task, from exploratory data analysis to fine-tuning your model.